camunda/blog.camunda.org/content/post/2019/04/camunda-modeler-3.0.0-released.md

 Most notably, the app now detects the presence of plug-ins and gives you the ability to re-start without plug-ins to debug if specific problems are plug-in related.

-Please note the [**potential breaking changes**](https://github.com/camunda/camunda-modeler/blob/master/CHANGELOG.md#breaking-changes) that may affect the usage of plug-ins.
+The improvements include [**potential breaking changes**](https://github.com/camunda/camunda-modeler/blob/master/CHANGELOG.md#breaking-changes) that may affect the usage of plug-ins.
+One example is, that the plug-in directories are not scanned for plug-ins recursively anymore.

 {{< figure class="no-border teaser" src="plugins-restart.png" alt="Restart the app with plug-ins disabled" caption="Restart the app with plug-ins disabled." >}}